trypsynth/clipd/README.md

 ## Notes

-Requests are plain JSON over the network, so use it on a trusted network.
+Requests are plain JSON over the network, so use on a trusted network.